eugnsp/es_util/doc/TUPLE.md

 ```

 ### `tuple_all_of`, `tuple_any_of`, `tuple_none_of`
-**Checks whether a predicate returns `true` for all, any or none first, second, etc. elements of a list tuples**
+**Checks whether the predicate returns `true` for all, any or none first, second, etc. elements of the list of tuples**

 ```cpp
 // 1.